wiloon/blog/content/post/archive-2/2017-02-08-maven-dependency-version-range.md

     </td>

     <td align="left">
       x >= 1.0 * The default Maven meaning for 1.0 is everything (,) but with 1.0 recommended.
-Obviously this doesn&#8217;t work for enforcing versions here, so it has been redefined as a minimum version.
+Obviously this doesn't work for enforcing versions here, so it has been redefined as a minimum version.
     </td>
   </tr>